mmpowell5549/ai_thread_mem_save_reload/README.md

 This leads to more customized/personalized/focused responses based on what you have already fed the AI.

+What else you can do with it:
+See what you wanted the AI to select for memory / storage vs what the AI has selected for the thread and the global user cache.

 This utility requires you interact with the AI.
 <div style="border: 1px solid red; padding: 10px;">
 NUMBER TWO THING HERE: